 Are You a Saltwater Fishing Fanatic?

+Is Saltwater Fishing In Your Blood?
 Does your pulse rate quicken a little whenever you smell the sea air and hear the seabirds calling?

 Are you in your element when you can feel the sea lapping around your waders on a surf beach?
+Or never happier when you're heading offshore for a boat fishing session?

 And what a rewarding and all-consuming passion this great sport of ours is.

-From the social banter between fishing buddies on charter boat to the inner peace enjoyed by a solitary angler on an isolated surf beach, saltwater fishing has much to offer.
+From the social banter between fishing buddies on a charter boat to the inner peace enjoyed by a solitary angler on an isolated surf beach, saltwater fishing has much to offer.

 If you've got the saltwater fishing gene, you are fortunate indeed.